Parikalp-Bhardwaj/qrag-rust/README.md

 | Models | `openai/text-embedding-3-small`, `openai/gpt-4o-mini` |
 | PDF text extraction | `pdftotext` (poppler) |

----
-## 🤝 Contributing

-Pull requests welcome.
-For larger changes, open an issue first to discuss.

-A few suggested first contributions if you're looking for something to tackle:

-- Better chunking strategy (open a PR with benchmarks against the current word-count chunker)
-- Add an HTTP `/ask` endpoint alongside gRPC
-- Replace `Cargo.toml` edition 2024 if you hit toolchain compatibility issues
-- Improve error messages around missing `pdftotext` or `OPENROUTER_API_KEY`

 Built to learn.
 Read the source, break it, fork it.
 That's where the understanding comes from. 🦀